tjhunter/karps/doc/paper/scratch.md

 I argue that a cryptographic scheme should be the default in distributed datasets.
-It stems from the following observation: if each of the value in a dataset is unique (distinct from all other values), then applying a one-way function $\kappa$ will construct values that uncorrelated from both the original values and the other random values.
+It stems from the following observation: if each of the value in a dataset is unique (distinct from all other values), then applying a one-way function $\kappa$ will construct values that are uncorrelated from both the original values and the other random values.
 If a dataset $d$ is max-entropic, then the dataset $\left(d,\kappa\left(d\right)\right)$ has random values.